 Scheduled C-section Hospital Bag List For Mom

-~Toothbrush, this is a given, but honestly you’d be surprised by all the moms who forget it!
+This is a given, but honestly, you’d be surprised by all the moms who forget it!
 I like the travel cases below, but anything works as long as you don’t forget it!

 Your lips will get incredibly dry, so pack your favorite chapstick!
 I’m in love with these little Vaseline Rosy Lip tubs!
 It will give you the moisture you need and the extra glow you want!
-Perfect!

 The first few months you will be exhausted!
 You’ll want to come back and read about these Beauty Must-Haves for Tired and Busy Moms!
 Products I can’t live without!